SakoteLytics/Tobiloba_Portfolio/README.md

-This portfolio contains all data modelling and visualization using PowerBi desktop
+My name is Tobiloba Sakote.
+A big welcome to my portfolio.

 ## [Project 1: Data Visualization at TATA]

 Tata Data Visualisation: Empowering Business with Effective Insights Job Simulation on Forage